Zinrelo/slate/source/index.html.md

 last_name | string | Last name of the user
-dob | string | Date of birth of user, if available redeemed_points | integer | Points redeemed by the user available_points | integer | Points currently available for the user awarded_points | integer | Points currently available for the user pending_points | integer | Points pending for approval loyalty_tier_id | string | ID of loyalty level currently assigned to user loyalty_tier_name | string | ID of loyalty level currently assigned to user expiration_schedule | array | Array of expiration schedules referral_code | string | Referral code of the user has_opted_out | boolean | Indicates whether the user has opted out of the loyalty program
+dob | string | Date of birth of user, if available redeemed_points | integer | Points redeemed by the user available_points | integer | Points currently available to the user awarded_points | integer | Total number of points that have been awarded to the user pending_points | integer | Points pending for approval loyalty_tier_id | string | ID of the loyalty tier currently assigned to the user loyalty_tier_name | string | Name of the loyalty tier currently assigned to the user expiration_schedule | array | Array of expiration schedules referral_code | string | Referral code of the user has_opted_out | boolean | Indicates whether the user has opted out of the loyalty program